 Continuing Education Highlights:

 This year, SEAHEC has provided 10 trainings and one conference in southern Arizona for health professionals.
 The 10th Annual Caregivers Conference drew 90 caregivers and home health aides on October 9, 2015.
-SEAHEC also conducted a series of trainings for community integrated paramedicine personnel.
-We also piloted a series on Affordable Care Act and benefits counseling for community health workers (CHWs) in southern Arizona.
+SEAHEC also conducted a series of trainings for community integrated paramedicine personnel, and we piloted a series on the Affordable Care Act and benefits counseling for community health workers (CHWs) in southern Arizona.
+Read more.

 SEAHEC & Local Fire Departments Partner to Enhance Paramedic Skills

 SEAHEC plays a key role in building our emergency response workforce.
-For many years, the Nogales Fire Department and Rio Rico Fire and Medical District have partnered with SEAHEC to improve health outcomes in Santa Cruz County, providing training for emergency medical services personnel.
-In a new initiative we are working with local service providers build their capacity to serve their communities through “community paramedicine.
+For many years, the Nogales Fire Department and Rio Rico Fire and Medical District have partnered with SEAHEC to improve health outcomes in Santa Cruz County by providing training for emergency medical services personnel.
+We are working with local service providers in a new initiative to build their capacity to provide services through “community para medicine.”

-Community paramedicine programs create innovative, community driven strategies to improve access to resources, while reducing demand for local Emergency Medical Services.
+Community para medicine programs create innovative community driven strategies to improve access to resources while reducing demand for local Emergency Medical Services.
 Frequent use of EMS services for preventable or non-emergency situations can strain local department resources that can hinder efficient response to emergencies.
-The community paramedicine model incorporates community health assessment and education strategies to reduce the number of calls made to fire departments that are related to home accidents, such as falling, or chronic disease.
+The community para medicine model integrates community health assessment and education strategies to reduce the number of calls made to fire departments that are related to home accidents, such as falling, or chronic disease.
 With more information about managing chronic disease, improving home safety, and how to utilize appropriate health services, community members gain the power to prevent health problems, enjoy better access to community resources and a safer community.